 - Frequent crying

 If these signs are present and abuse is suspected, it is important to report concerns to a medical professional, social worker and/or Adult Protective Services (APS).
-It may also be helpful to call an elder abuse hotline or helpline and to speak with a Rockland County nursing home abuse attorney to learn what options are available.
+It may also be helpful to call an elder abuse hotline or helpline and to speak with a Rockland County injury attorney to learn what options are available.